Asian Loneliness: How To Find A Sense Of Peace & Belonging

 Loneliness in Asians is rooted more deeply than just the stereotypes they face, however.

-Younger generations of Asian Americans fight for their own identities while combating the cultural expectations and traditions ingrained by their elders — who oftentimes were not born in the United States.
+Younger generations of Asian Americans fight for their own identities while combating the cultural expectations and traditions ingrained by their elders — who oftentimes were not born in the United States and now live there as expatriates.

 On the flip side, more studies measuring loneliness in Asian populations are coming out, showcasing the negative impact these feelings have on the mental health of elderly Asian people.